impavelsukhinin/site/README.md

 # site

-`yarn start` - start developer version on 3000 port
+`yarn start` - starts developer version on 3000 port

-`yarn serve` - start server on 3000 port
+`yarn serve` - starts the server on 3000 port